 PPC independent of game usage.
 Though there turned out to be no relationship between game usage type and PPC, it might have been reasonable to expect a relationship.
 Gamers spend their free time and money playing games, thus they must find something inherently enjoyable about them.
 That inherently enjoyable aspect could have been the challenge and difficulty associated with games.
 However, if gamers were gamers because they could handle getting items wrong more often, then there should have been a relationship between PPC and game usage type.

 Given the lack of a relationship between game usage and PPC, it seems that gamers prefer something else in video games besides a high level of challenge.
 Perhaps it is the immediate feedback, the clear goals, or the required concentration.
-However, these items are all on the list of requirements for flow experiences (Csikszentmihalyi, 1990.
-In fact, good game design incorporates all eight of Csikszentmihalyi’s aspects of flow, and the literature on video games commonly cites flow as a reason why people play (Klasen, Weber, Kircher, Mathiak & Mathiak, 2011Gentile et al., 2011).
+However, these items are all on the list of requirements for flow experiences (Csikszentmihalyi, 1990).
+In fact, good game design incorporates all eight of Csikszentmihalyi’s aspects of flow, and the literature on video games commonly cites flow as a reason why people play (Klasen, Weber, Kircher, Mathiak & Mathiak, 2011; Gentile et al., 2011).
 If games are designed in such a way that makes flow experiences easy to achieve, then maybe the better question is not why some people are gamers, but why some are not.
 Perhaps there is something missing from Csikszentmihalyi’s aspects of flow.
 Perhaps social consequences prevent non-gamers from playing, the type of goals leading to a flow state are more important than the clearness of the goals, and certain types of feedback are preferred by non-gamers.
 If it were possible to predict whether someone would enjoy being a gamer, then such a technique could be expanded to include indications for other types of flow experiences.

 Guess-free PPC independent of task type.
 The most portable measurement between the three tasks was the guess-corrected PPC value.
 The average of the guess-corrected PPC values for the three tasks was approximately 57%.
 This yields the following expected raw PPC value equation: PPC = .57 + .43*g, where g is the chance of a correct guess.
 In a multiple-choice situation, G = 1/k where k is the number of choices available to the participant.
 The following table summarizes the expected relationship between PPC and number of choices available per task.
 This empirical relationship provides a ripe target for future experiments.